Praphul12/CurricAI/README.md

 | **Auth** | Auth0 | Secure OAuth 2.0 login |
 | **Integrations** | YouTube API | Educational video suggestions |
 | **Deployment** | Vercel + Railway | Cloud hosting with CI/CD |

 ---

-## 🚀 Overview
-CurricAI is a **dynamic full-stack AI-powered web application** that transforms a simple topic prompt into a complete, structured learning course.
-It automatically generates course outlines, modules, and detailed lessons enriched with videos and quizzes — creating a self-contained, interactive learning experience from a single line of text.

----